forrestjs/forrestjs/packages/service-jwt/README.md

 });
 ```

-After the _Hooks App_ initializes, you can simply import the helpers and use it straight:
+After the App initializes, you can simply import the helpers and use it straight:

 ```js
 const { sign, verify } = require('@forrestjs/service-jwt');